mm6/ethereum-lab3-hardhat/README.md

 MetaMask.

 ```
+MetaMask Cheat Sheet

 MetaMask is self-custodial (keeps private keys local) by design.

 The Secret Recovery Phrase (SRP) is used to generate public and private key pairs.
+A user might have many key pairs derived from the same recovery phrase.

 Under three dots menu:
    Account details